aleshaleksey/fansys23/base-rules.md

 - Every time an entity loses 1 or more HP, it must make a save or risk gaining a condition (see "[Damage types](conditions-types.md#damage-types)").
 - An entity at 0 HP is disabled and cannot act.
 - An entity at the negative of their HP total is destroyed.
 - A character regains a single point of HP per long rest (usually a day).
-If a character receives long term medical care this becomes 2HP.
+If a character receives long term medical care this becomes 2HP. (see ["Rest and Recuperation"](combat.md#rest-and-recuperation))
 - When a character with no SP takes natural damage, it loses HP equal to the damage taken.
 - When a character with no MP takes supernatural damage, it loses HP equal to the damage taken.